This video demonstrates use of the RenderView window

 - Stored image snapshots for easy comparison.

-The Arnold RenderView window can be found in the Arnold shelf and under the Maya Arnold menu.
+The Arnold RenderView window can be found on the Arnold shelf and under the Maya Arnold menu.

 The Material Viewer cannot render at the same time that the RenderView is running.
 Only one render session can be active in Arnold at the moment.
 If you stop the RenderView, then the Material Viewer will be updated.